pchmiele/assignment/README.md

 sbt run
 ```

-If you want to run program with example tree as input use following command:
+If you want to run program with example tree as input, use following command:
 ```
 cat src/it/resources/SimpleTree.txt| sbt run
 ```